 Adequate, refreshing sleep is one of the most important ingredients of a successful college career.
-A recent survey of Luther students shows that in the 7 days before the survey, only 12% of students surveyed felt rested in the morning.
-Additionally, national surveys show that almost 20% of college students’ report sleep difficulties as a top impediment to academic performance.
+A recent survey of Luther students shows that in the 7 days before the survey, only 12 percent of students surveyed felt rested in the morning.
+Additionally, national surveys show that almost 20 percent of college students’ report sleep difficulties as a top impediment to academic performance.

 Missing one night of sleep is not a disaster; the main impact of a poor night’s sleep is that you will get very sleepy and may have difficulty with focus, may react more slowly, and may have a bit less motivation the following day.
 You may have more difficulty with repetitive or boring tasks and your ability to make crucial judgments or think creatively may be impaired.
 You are probably in the most danger after a missed night of sleep if you engage in an activity such as driving.
 Missing adequate sleep on a regular basis may have more significant effects.

 Each person needs a set amount of sleep in a 24 hour cycle to perform well.
 Missing out on that sleep incurs a “sleep debt” that can impact our functioning, and which accumulates over time.
 Caffeine or other stimulants do not replace repaying your sleep debt with needed sleep.
 Meanwhile, your unpaid sleep debt may cause:

 All-nighters are a popular way to catch up academically for many students.
 Research shows that if you use all-nighters, your GPA is slightly lower on average.
 All-nighters have been shown to:

 Athletes who get an extra amount of sleep have been shown to improve their game performance.